Our Process

 with periods.
 As with footnotes,

-the first line is indented.
+The first line is indented.

-Both end notes and footnotes
+Both endnotes and footnotes

 must contain information about

-the source.
+The source.
 They may also

 provide further information or